 Here are a few tips on creating and selling icons on Adobe Stock.

 Stock customers who are purchasing vector sets are expecting both aesthetic and thematic consistency.
-When bundling icons, think about how a buyer might use individual icons in relation to each other.
-Colors and style should be consistent to ensure that icon sets look coherent.
+When bundling icons, think about how a buyer might use the individual icons in relation to each other.
+Colours and style should be consistent to ensure that icon sets look coherent.

-Icons are often designed to be simple and easily recognizable.
-In the absence of minute details, the addition of even a single color can add a notable accent to your designs.
-Keeping the color palette small but unified will also help build consistency in your icon set.
+Icons are often designed to be simple and easily recognisable.
+In the absence of minute details, the addition of even a single colour can add a notable accent to your designs.
+Keeping the colour palette small but unified will also help build consistency in your icon set.